 Data from CTE models show that students involved in CTE are more likely to graduate, enroll in college, get a job, and earn higher wages.
 CTE pathways built on best practices can help to close opportunity and achievement gaps by providing access to rigorous coursework, non-academic student supports, exposure to work-based learning and career readiness, and opportunities for college and career exploration.
 We believe that expanding CTE pathways can be part of the equation for addressing the challenges facing Boston’s traditional public high schools.

-EdVestors’ Current Efforts
+EdVestors’ Year 1 Efforts

 - Biotech pathways at East Boston High School and New Mission High School